cristidbr/nodeconnector/README.rst

 =====

 A simple minimal API interface can be created using the following example.
 Note that handle/resolver functions are executed in a separate thread.
-Context information can be set when calling ``nodeconnector.Interface.handle( 'query_type', resolve_function, [ ctx ] )``.
+Context information can be using ``nodeconnector.Interface.handle( 'query_type', resolve_function, [ ctx ] )``.

 This object will be passed to all ``resolve_function`` calls and can be used to store information between queries.